uwdata/latent-space-cartography/README.md

 You'll need to supply three componenets: (1) your data, (2) server side config and (3) client side config.

 ### Data

+Your data folder holds all the data: latent space coordinates, precomputed t-SNE results, images, etc.

 #### Folder Structure
 After picking a convenient name for your dataset, create a folder `<project_root>/deploy/data/<dataset>`.
 Under this directory, you will need to provide the following sub-directories.
 The first two are required, while the rest are dependent on data types: